stratdev3/SimpleW/documentation/simplew/docs/guide/what-is-simplew.md

 ### This project

 SimpleW is the result of years of experimentation, production usage, and frustration with existing solutions.

-It is a web server designed to be :
+It is a web server designed to be lightweight, explicit, fast and easy to embed.
-- Lightweight
-- Explicit
-- Fast
-- Easy to embed
-- Focused on APIs, not full-stack magic

-After 4 years in production, SimpleW now :
+After 5 years in production, SimpleW :
 - Powers multiple APIs
 - Handles real-world traffic reliably
 - Continues to gain useful features
 - Remains simple and predictable

-No magic.
-No bloat.
-Just what is needed.

 ## Final Words

-No magic.
-No bloat.
-Just what is needed.

 If you find a bug, have an idea, or a missing feature — **feel free to open an issue**.